zitadel/zitadel/README.md

 `ZITADEL` is a Cloud Native Identity and Access Management solution.
 All serverside components are written in `Go` and the management interface, called `console`, is written in `Angular`.

 We optimized ZITADEL for the usage as `service provider IAM`.
 By `service provider` we think of companies who build services for e.g SaaS cases.
-Often these companies would like to use a IAM where they can register there application and grant other people or companies the right to self manage a set of roles within that application.
+Often these companies would like to use an IAM where they can register there application and grant other people or companies the right to self manage a set of roles within that application.

 ## How Does It Work

 We built `ZITADEL` around the idea that the IAM should be easy to deploy and scale.
 That's why we tried to reduce external systems as much as possible.
 For example, `ZITADEL` is eventsourced but it does not rely on a pub/sub system to function.
-We instead built all the functionality right into one binary.
+Instead we built all the functionality right into one binary.
-`ZITADEL` only needs `kubernetes` for orchestration and `cockroachdb` as storage.
+`ZITADEL` only needs `Kubernetes` for orchestration and `CockroachDB` as storage.

 ## Why Another IAM